 Painting Supplies for Beginners

-If you are new to painting or simply curious about learning, you’ll want to know what supplies are needed to get started.
-In this post we’ll discuss everything you’ll need to begin painting at home, from paint, to how-to books that are best suited for beginners!
+If you are new to painting or curious about the basic supplies needed to get started, then this article has you covered.
+We’ll discuss everything you’ll need to start painting as a beginner—from paint and brushes, to canvas and how-to books best suited for new painters.

 Basic Supplies